-A rationally, empirically and hence objectively best solution is theory.
+The rationally, empirically, and hence objectively best solution is theory.
 Practice can usually do better.

-There is no point in trying to find the logic/reasoning behind each and every position of other negotiating parties, however, it can be fun.
+There is no point in trying to find the logic/ reasoning behind each and every position of other negotiating parties; however, it can be fun.

-Starting negotiations five minutes late due to one negotiator missing out of twelve, costs one hour.
+Starting negotiations five minutes late due to one negotiator missing out of twelve costs one hour.

-If you can't find a way out, skip it, take a break, a walk or go to sleep and then try smarter not harder.
+If you cannot find a way out, skip it, take a break or a walk, or go to sleep.
+And then try smarter, not harder.